teamdatatonic/dop/README.md

 - Third party components can be integrated such as orchestrating and running multiple DBT jobs
 - (TODO) Additional features such as exporting data into GCS buckets, SFTP servers, triggering API calls (i.e. Looker API to reload a PDT or dashboard) or ingesting data from other systems are in the future development plan of DOP.

+**Please note that this project is heavily optimised to run with GCP (Google Cloud Platform) services which is our current focus.
+By focusing on one cloud provider, it allows us to really improve on end user experience through automation**

 ## A Typical DOP Orchestration Flow
 ![Typical DOP Flow](docs/a_typical_dop_orchestration_flow.png)